struct/mathilda/README.md

 ### MathildaUtils static class functions

-In each of these calls d is a domain and l is a link.
+In each of these calls d is a TLD and l is a URI.
 These utility functions need some work.
 They were stripped of a lot of their functionality in order to open source this code.
 You can quickly reimplement and/or modify them for your specific use case.

 	* bool link_blacklist(std::string const &l) - Compares a link against a known blacklist of links
 	* bool page_blacklist(std::string const &l) - Compares a page against a known blacklist of 404 pages